-Identify the role of mass media in distributing public relations messages.
+- Identify the role of mass media in distributing public relations messages.

-Analyze the influence of new technology on advertising and news reporting techniques.
+- Analyze the influence of new technology on advertising and news reporting techniques.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.